What Mom Eats and Breastmilk

-Do Foods Impact the Taste of Your Breastmilk and Does Your Baby Care?
+Do Foods Impact the Taste of Breastmilk and Does Your Baby Care?

 Yes.
-The short answer is yes!
-Some foods do impact the taste of your breast milk and your baby does care.
+The short answer is yes, your breastfeeding diet can change the flavor of your breastmilk and your baby can tell.
 The evidence to support this is limited to just a handful of foods.
 These are alcohol, anise, caraway, carrots, eucalyptus, garlic, and mint.
 So not only does the flavor change, but your baby notices it.
 Not just that, but your baby will also recognize these tastes again, and that is also pretty cool.

 Why is this cool?